 When I arrive in New Zealand, who can help me find out where to go?

-How do I know the services and activities I am going to use will be of a high standard?
+How do I know the services and activities will be of a high standard?

 Look out for the Qualmark sign.
 Qualmark is New Zealand tourism’s official quality assurance programme, which provides a guide to quality travel experiences, making it easy for you to choose high quality places to stay, things to do and ways to get around.

-For advice on quality tourism experiences, talk to the knowledgeable staff at our i-SITE Visitor Information Centres or phone 0800 AUCKLAND (0800 282 552).
+For advice on quality tourism experiences, talk to the knowledgeable staff at our i-SITE Visitor Information Centres.
 Find out more about how i-SITE Visitor Centres can help you get the most of your time in Auckland and New Zealand.